Trading-Journal/trading-journal-authentication/README.md

 ### Retrieve reactive metrics

-* http://localhost:8080/metrics/signup_user.flow.duration - Data about Signing Up process
+* http://localhost:8080/metrics/signup_user - Amount of time create a new user via signup
-* http://localhost:8080/metrics/create_new_user.flow.duration - Data about Creating a new User process
+* http://localhost:8080/metrics/signin_use - Amount of time to authenticate a user
-* http://localhost:8080/metrics/signing_user.flow.duration - Data about Signing In process
+* http://localhost:8080/metrics/refresh_token - Amount of time to refresh the user token
-* http://localhost:8080/metrics/refresh_token.flow.duration - Data about Refreshing Token process
+* http://localhost:8080/metrics/verify_new_user - Amount of time to verify a new user emails
-* http://localhost:8080/metrics/get_me_info.flow.duration - Data about Getting Current User Information process
+* http://localhost:8080/metrics/send_new_verification - Amount of time to send a new email verification to the user email
-* http://localhost:8080/metrics/verify_new_user.flow.duration - Data about Email Verification for new users
+* http://localhost:8080/metrics/request_password_change - Amount of time to request a password change
-* http://localhost:8080/metrics/password_change_request.flow.duration - Data about requester for a password change
+* http://localhost:8080/metrics/password_change - Amount of time to apply a password change
-* http://localhost:8080/metrics/password_change.flow.duration - Data about effectively change the user password
+* http://localhost:8080/metrics/get_me_info - Amount of time to retrieve user information